 Flexible Spending Accounts

-*Special Note for the 2015 plan year - The IRS has increased the annual contribution maximum for MERA accounts to $2,550.
+*The IRS has increased the annual contribution maximum for MERA accounts to $2,550.

 Flexible Spending Account Eligibility